 Our compensation committee oversees the design and development of our executive compensation programs and determines CEO compensation consistent with the overall objectives of the program, as described below.
-The compensation committee also approves compensation for the other named executive officers (the "other NEOs").
+The compensation committee also approves compensation for our named executive officers (the "NEOs") other than the CEO (the "other NEOs").
 In addition, all members of the compensation committee were independent directors under Rule 10C-1 under the Exchange Act.